vSphere CSI Driver - File Volume

 ClaimName in all the Pod specifications.

-If you need to create a Read-Only Pod, you need to explicitly mention
+If you need to create a Pod with Read-Only access to the above PVC, you need to explicitly mention

 true in the